 Peirce College is accredited through the Middle States Commission on Higher Education.
 Some of our degree programs are also accredited by various organizations on an individual basis.
 Visit our Accreditation page for detailed information.

-Are there Peirce benefits for military spouses and family members?
+Are there benefits for military spouses and family members?

-Military spouses and dependents receive 25% off tuition at Peirce College through the College's Protect & Serve® Grant and, in some cases, are eligible for military-specific scholarships.
-You can contact an Admissions Counselor at 1.888.467.3472, ext.
+Military spouses and dependents may also be eligible for military-specific scholarships.
+You can contact an Enrollment Specialist at 888.467.3472, ext.
 9000 for more information.

 Does my military experience count as college credit?

 Your military experience will be evaluated for college credit.
 Additional ways of receiving college credit can be found on our Credit for Prior Learning page.
-Military students can contact an Admissions Counselor at 1.888.467.3472, ext.
+Military students can contact an Enrollment Specialist at 1.888.467.3472, ext.
 9000 for more information.

 Does Peirce offer online classes?